Is Healthcare Free in Canada? Here Is The Answer

 If you are a permanent resident, be sure to apply for healthcare in your province as soon as possible.
 While some provinces allow residents to receive healthcare benefits right away, others require a several-month waiting period after applying.

-However, if you are staying in Canada as a Temporary Resident, e.g., on a visitor, student, or work visa, you don’t have Medicare, and you are responsible for taking care of your health insurance on your own.
+However, suppose you are staying in Canada as a Temporary Resident, e.g., on a visitor, student, or work visa.
+In that case, you don’t have Medicare, and you are responsible for taking care of your health insurance on your own.

-2. Foreigners on work/study/working holiday permits can also qualify for Canada’s healthcare in some cases if they have a valid residence permit for a period of six or more months.
+2. Foreigners on work/study/working holiday permits can also qualify for Canada’s healthcare in some cases if they have a valid residence permit for six or more months.

 Hence, if you are currently working/studying or plan to relocate to Canada for work or studies, you may qualify for Canada’s free Medicare services.